frederic-perez/AmE-dictionary/data/dictionary.md

 __dialectic<sup>1</sup>__ _n_ [:scroll: From Greek dia- (between) + legein (to speak)] A discussion employed in investigating the truth of a thesis.
 __dialectic<sup>2</sup>__ _adj_ Relating to such a discussion.
 __dialysis__ _n_ :three::hammer:
+__diaphanous__ _adj_ Very sheer and light; almost completely transparent or translucent. _The morning sunrise glowed through the diaphanous curtains._
 __Diaspora__ _n_ :two::hammer: (diaspora)
 __diatribes__ _n_
 __dibs__ _n_ _slang_ :three: __3__ _(foll by on)_ _informal_ Tights (to) or claims (on): used mainly by children. _Catalina once tried to kiss Earl, but he said they could not as Randy had called “dibs” on her._